Fragtality/PilotsDeck/README.md

 | --- | --- | --- |
 - *RPN-Code*: The Code in normal RPN Syntax you want to run with the execute_calculator_code Function.

-For simple Tasks like increasing/decreasing a L-Var you can use the `$Name:Step(:Limit)` Template (the Plugin will build the right RPN-Code for that):
+For simple Tasks like increasing/decreasing a L-Var you can use the `$Name:Step(:Limit(:Reset))` Template (the Plugin will build the right RPN-Code for that):
 - *Name*: The Name of the L-Var with or without preceding `L:`.
 - *Step*: The positive/negative Number by which the Variable is increased/decreased.
 A Plus-Sing for a positive Number is optional.
 - *Limit*: The Variable will not be increased/decreased beyond that optional Limit.
+- *Reset*: When the Variable reaches the specified *Limit*, the Variable will be set to the Value of *Reset*

 For simple Tasks like triggering a K-Var (Event) you can use the `$K:Name(:Parameter)` Template (the Plugin will build the right RPN-Code for that):
 - *Name*: The Name of the K-Var to trigger, you have to prefix it with `K:`.